nens/hittestresstool-client/README.md

 Things added to the map (trees and pavements) are stored in the Redux store as WGS84 GeoJSON objects.

+*Some* CSS values are in index.css but I didn't use them that much.
+See Storybook below if you want to use them more.

 ## Template Geoblock